sethfowler/libvoyeur/README.md

 libvoyeur
 =========

-A BSD-licensed library for observing the private behavior of a process.
+A BSD-licensed library for observing the private behavior of a child process.

 Mac OS X and Linux are supported.